CPJPRINCE/opex_manifest_generator/README.md

 ### XIP Metadata - Identifiers

-Custom Identifiers can be added by adding the columns: `"Archive_Reference", "Accession_Reference", "Identifier", or "Identifer:Keyname"`.
+Custom Identifiers can be added by adding the columns: `"Archive_Reference", "Accession_Reference", "Identifier", or "Identifier:Keyname"`.

 ![Identifier Screenshot](assets/Identifiers%20Headers.png)

 `Archive_Reference` or `Identifier` will default to the keyname `code`; `Accession_Reference` will default to `accref`.
-When using the Auto Classification Generator it will always generate a column called `Archive_Reference`, but you can simply rename or remove this column as neccessary.
+When using the Auto Classification Generator it will always generate a column called `Archive_Reference`, but you can simply rename or remove this column as necessary.

 To add a custom identifier import, do so like: `Identifier:{YourIdentifierName}`, without the curly brackets IE: `Identifier:MyCode`.
-Mulitple identifiers can be added as needed.
+Multiple identifiers can be added as needed.

 No additional parameter's need to be set in the command line when using Identifier's, addition is enabled by default.
-Leaving a cell blank will not add an identifer.
+Leaving a cell blank will not add an identifier.

 ### XIP Metadata - Hashes